forcequitOS/Avenis/README.md

 - Full iOS 18 icon theming support (With tintable widgets too, don't think I forgot that now.)
 - Displays your public and private IP addresses (Especially useful on watchOS, where it's almost impossible to get your IP address)
 - Keyboard shortcuts wherever you need them
 - No sideloading required on iPads!
-(As I distribute a Swift Playgrounds version of Netcheck at the same exact time I distribute the standard IPAs)
+(Avenis is distributed as a Swift Playground at the same time IPAs are released for it
 - Fast.
 Simple.
 Kinda configurable.
 What more could you want?

 ### Credits: